-If you want to synchronize your files with other computers, you can use a folder synchronized with a cloud service (like GoogleDrive) as data folder for allTags.
+If you want to synchronize your files with other computers, you can use a folder synchronized with a cloud service (like GoogleDrive, Dropbox, Nextcloud, etc.) as data folder for allTags.

 How do I get my files out of allTags?

 By default, allTags will create dynamic file names, based on currently assigned tags and original file names.

 Why was allTags created?

-Documentation about using and configurating allTags can be found within the application.
+More documentation about using and configurating allTags can be found within the application.